-Table 41: IBM Storage Scal Table 41: IBM Storage Scale 5.1.2.14: Tested software versions and latest tested kernels for Windows and AIX (continued) AIX 7.2 AIX 7.3 Windows 10 Windows Server 2016 Windows Server 2019 TL 5 TL1 TL 2 7300-02-01-2346
+Table 34: IBM Storage Scale 5.1.2.14: Tested software versions and latest tested kernels for Windows and AIX

+AIX 7.2 AIX 7.3 Windows 10 Windows Server 2016 Windows Server 2019

+TL 4 TL O

+TL 5 TL 1

+TL 2 7300-02-01-2346

-- 1. Red Hat live kernel patching is not supported on IBM Storage Scale. - 2.
-If protocols and authentication are enabled, python3-ldap needs to be installed for mmadquery to run. - 3.
-With IBM Storage Scale 5.1.x, NFS and SMB protocols can be served from RHEL or SLES 15 on Linux on System Z servers.
+2. If protocols and authentication are enabled, python3-ldap needs to be installed for mmadquery to run.

+3. With IBM Storage Scale 5.1.x, NFS and SMB protocols can be served from RHEL or SLES 15 on Linux on System Z servers.
 An RPQ would be required for IBM to review any requests for Integrated Protocol Server support.
-Ask your sales representative to contact IBM Storage Scale development about the RPQ or SCORE process. - 4.
-Support for RHEL 7 (POWER9) stopped from version 7.6.
-If you need to upgrade, see What is IBM POWER9 Systems compatibility mode?.
+Ask your sales representative to contact IBM Storage Scale development about the RPQ or SCORE process.